 golf Career academy

 The First Tee of Greater Detroit will offer a workforce development program.
 New to the 2019 season, the program will encompass a two track career academy for high school age participants.
 The students will have the opportunity to participate in a Caddie or Coach cohort.
 There is an application and interview process for admission.
 This workforce development program is geared toward applicants who either reside in the city of Detroit, have low-to-moderate income households, or are females 15 to 18 years of age.
 This program cost is supported by donors and sponsors of The First Tee of Greater Detroit.

-The Caddy cohort is a 15-week program, which will consists of caddy training, golf lessons, leadership training. college visits, mentoring and The First Tee Nine Core Values.
+The Caddie cohort is a 15-week program, which will consists of caddie training, golf lessons, leadership training. college visits, mentoring and The First Tee Nine Core Values.
 This program will lead to a paid opportunity to work at an area golf club.
 Similar to the caddy cohort, the Coach cohort is a 15-week program offering leadership training, college visits, and mentoring.
 In addition, the Coach cohort works toward becoming a First Tee coach.
 This program will lead to a paid opportunity to work for The First Tee of Greater Detroit as a coach for the seasonal program.
 Students have the opportunity to broaden their career choices by participating in both cohorts.

 National School Program (NSP)

 The First Tee National School Program was created for elementary school students to develop an interest in golf..
 This in-school program introduces golf along with The First Tee Nine Core Values and Nine Healthy Habits to students in physical education (PE) classes.
 The PE teacher registers for The First Tee’s 2-hour online training and certification.
 After successful completion, the PE teacher will receive resources, lesson plan examples and supplies.
 There is no cost to the school or PE teacher.
 The program is supported by The First Tee of Greater Detroit and a matching grant from The First Tee national office.

 Please call the program department for more information 313-820-3362.